Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The Auto Scaling group will send an alert to the ALB to rebalance the traffic and not add new EC2 instances until the load is normalized.
 - [ ] The Auto Scaling group will try to distribute the traffic among all EC2 instances before launching another instance.

-### An errant process is known to use an entire processor and run at `100%`A SysOps administrator wants to automate restarting the instance once the problem occurs for more than 2 minutes.
+### An errant process is known to use an entire processor and run at `100%`.
+A SysOps administrator wants to automate restarting the instance once the problem occurs for more than 2 minutes.
 How can this be accomplished?

 - [ ] Create an Amazon CloudWatch alarm for the Amazon EC2 instance with basic monitoring.
 Enable an action to restart the instance.
 - [x] Create a CloudWatch alarm for the EC2 instance with detailed monitoring.
 Enable an action to restart the instance.